We sit at bars.

 Because to us, a bar seat is always the best seat in the house.
 And we design every one of our clients’ bars with the respect they deserve.

 Arguably, it can be a better experience sitting at the bar.
 “Bar sitting” is also inclusive of chef’s counter, kitchen counter, or any other counter seating as well.
 And the inside scoop is that the bartenders often know the menu best and will give you an honest assessment of what they like, rather than delivering a script.
 There’s also often a different bar menu available, so you have your choice of the bar menu or full dining menu.

 Bartenders are also great at coming up with drink ideas and new things, balancing a social experience with a great dining one.
 And if you’re in a new city, they are the most in-the-know about other great places in town, with industry insights you can’t find on Google or (God help you if you use) Yelp.

 And, if the owner or designer did a good job (always our final test in our line of work), the bar is one of the best places to eat.
 Comfortable, interactive, and a has great vantage point.

 The best part: no reservations needed.
 Walk in and the bar is full?
 The great thing about bars is that people move much more quickly.
 Some are there for drinks only, others are waiting for their reservation time.
 So here are a few of our favorite strategies to nab those bar seats if it’s busy:

 The stealth hover:

-Do a quick room scan and find the power.
+Do a quick room scan and find who has the power.
 It’s usually the bartender, sometimes the host.
 Be nice to them.
 Smile.
 Don’t demand.
-Order a drink and simply say I’d love a few seats at the bar for dinner.
-Is anyone close or being seated soon?
+Order a drink and simply say you’d love a few seats at the bar for dinner.
+Is anyone close to being seated soon?
 The caveat here is you have to be a little charming and actually nice.
-If you are, it can work, and they help you get priority if people are waiting.
+If you are, it can work, and they’ll help you get priority if people are waiting.

 Let me buy you a dessert: